openSUSE/desktop-file-translations/README.md

-     This package contains a `_service` file referring to the `desktop-file-translations` GitHub repository, and uses the script `50-tools/build-entries-po.sh` to turn the `.po` files from the repository into `.mo` files that can be installed with openSUSE.
+     This package contains a `_service` file referring to the `desktop-file-translations` GitHub repository, and uses the script `50-tools/build-entries-po.sh` to turn the `.po` files from the repository into `entries.po` files that can be installed with openSUSE.

 ## Updating the .po files